 I was sitting at Sky Harbor airport waiting to board my 3½ hour flight to Chicago.
-For once, I had plenty of time and felt relaxed and ready to get some work done.
-I’d even spent a couple of hours before going to bed late last night wrapping up a few projects and loading the rest on a thumb drive to finish during my uninterrupted travel time.
+For once, I’ left early enough and had plenty of time.
+I felt relaxed and ready to get some work done.
+I’d even spent a couple of hours before going to bed late the night before wrapping up a few projects and loading the rest on a thumb drive to finish during my uninterrupted travel time.

 Ahhhh.
 Life is good.